Skip to Main Content

 Campus Visits

 Able to visit a campus in person?
-Watch this video for tips on what to look for while you're there.
+Watch this video for tips on what to look for while you're there and/or use this comprehensive list of Campus Visit Questions.

 ACT Prep Classes